 - Rigatoni: This large, tube-shaped pasta is perfect for catching the rich Amatriciana sauce in its ridges and hollow center.
 Penne or bucatini can be used as alternatives if rigatoni isn’t available.

 - Guanciale: This cured pork cheek is the traditional choice for Amatriciana, providing a rich, savory flavor.
-Pancetta can be used as a substitute if guanciale is hard to find.
+Pancetta can be used as a substitute if guanciale is unavailable.

 - Dry white wine: Wine adds acidity and depth to the sauce, helping to balance the richness of the guanciale.
 If you prefer not to use alcohol, you can substitute it with chicken broth or simply omit it.